 How Should Students Read the Words on NWF?

 The preferred response on NWF is to read the words correctly as whole words without having to go sound-by-sound first.
 Reading sound-by-sound and then blending the word is an appropriate scaffold taught to students in kindergarten.
 However, reading text at a rate that facilitates comprehension requires students to become so automatic with letter-sounds and unitizing letter-sounds that they no longer need the scaffold and can instantly read the word as a whole instantly on sight.
+Teachers can remove the scaffold very early in kindergarten so that students effortless read real words as whole from the start, as they read words like "am", "on", "at" and "mat".

 What Instructional Information Can You Gain From NWF?